ayust/alpha-guide/content/career-agents/military.md

  * In mission 5 of 10, **your ship will be destroyed**.
 You can use any ship;
    it must be capable of defeating at least one moderately-tough pirate.
    The mission is completable in a properly-fit Corvette, if desired.
+ * In mission 7 of 10, you can use any weapon to kill the pirate.
+(This is particularly useful for Caldari, who may not have yet trained the skill required for using Light Missiles.)
  * In mission 8 of 10, wait for the Fleet Commander's orders.
  * In mission 9 of 10, note that you must use a Civilian Stasis Webifier like the one provided.
    You may have acquired some Stasis Webifier Is from other missions or the Market,